cs3org/OCM-API/IETF-OCM.md

 `must-use-http-sig`).
 Signatures without `tag="ocm"` MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.

+After successful signature verification, the verifier SHOULD confirm that the payload is consistent with the signer, i.e. that the actions implied by the payload were initiated on behalf of the origin of the request.

 ## Signing Direction Index